Tone is Everything in Business Email

-After the obvious importance of spellchecking, proper grammar and sentence structure – next comes tone.
-You can have all those variables correct and still underestimate the importance of setting the proper tone in your business email communications.
+After the obvious importance of spellchecking, proper grammar, and sentence structure – next comes tone.
+Unfortunately, you can have all those variables correct and still underestimate the importance of setting the appropriate tone in your business email communications.

 Let’s define tone:

 - any sound considered with reference to its quality, pitch, strength, source, etc.: shrill tones.